 What makes this landing page convert?

 - Highly personalized headline and sub-headline: not only does the sub-headline refer to a crucial pain point, it’s specifically addressing a pain point caused by their competitor.
-It’s a bold choice, but it clearly conveys their Unique Selling Point (USP) that sets them apart from competition.
+It’s a bold choice, but it clearly conveys their Unique Selling Point (USP) that sets them apart from the competition.

 15. Remarkable